Quality Manual

 Where a student raises issues which do not fall neatly into the category of either complaint or academic appeal, the University will notify the student which specific issues will be considered under which specific procedure and direct the student to the alternative appropriate procedure for the remaining issues.

-Principles of this policy
+2.5 Principles of this policy

 Includes: Unacceptable Behaviour Policy; quality assurance

-All complaints should be treated seriously and students must not suffer any disadvantage or recrimination as a result of making a complaint in good faith.
+All complaints must be treated seriously and students must not suffer any disadvantage or recrimination as a result of making a complaint in good faith.
 However, it is expected that students or people communicating on behalf of a student will conduct themselves responsibly and treat the process and those members of the University involved in the process with respect at all times.

 In all cases, it is desirable that complaints are resolved informally and quickly between the relevant parties, and that the formal process is started only if that fails.
 Evidence of an attempt at informal resolution will be required.